rehierl/node-tree-outliner/1-3-hierarchies/1-4-characteristic-element.md

 Any element (v in V) is a characteristic element (ce in CE(h)).

 (1) Any hierarchy (h) has exactly one root set (r in P).
-In addition to that, the root set holds all the elements in V. That is, because any other set (s in P) is a strict subset of (r).
+In addition to that, the root set holds all the elements in V. That is because any other set (s in P) is a strict subset of (r).
 If there would be even one set disjoint to (r), then (h) would not be a hierarchy because that set would then be an additional root set.

 (2) If an element (v in V) is an element such that it does not belong to any other set (s in P) other than the root set (r), then that element (v) is a CE